hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 <img src="../img/chipseq_bedtoolsworkflow_sept2021.png" width="600">
 </p>

 In this lesson, we will introduce you to an important file format that you will encounter when working with peak calls called the **BED format** (**B**rowser **E**xtensible **D**ata).
-We will discuss the output files that we obtained from MACS2 peak calling, specifically describing the contents of the narrowPeak files and how it relates to BED.
-You will then get acquainted with **`bedtools`, a new suite of tools that is very helpful when working with BED files and other related file formats**, and use it to complete the following tasks for the WT and KO peak calls from this PRDM16 dataset:
+We will also describe the contents of the narrowPeak files (output from MACS2) and how it relates to BED.

+We will use **`bedtools`, a suite of tools that is very helpful when working with BED files and other related file formats**, to complete the following tasks for the WT and KO peak calls from this PRDM16 dataset:

 1. Filter out peaks that overlap with the blacklisted regions
 2. Assess the replicate concordance within sample groups, to see how many peaks are reproducible.